Table of Contents Show

 - More Susceptible to Pests – Living on the lower levels means a far higher chance of a pest infestation.

-- Higher Heating Costs – Your energy bills will start to rack up in the winter months as it takes more effort to keep your home at an even temperature.
+- Higher Heating Costs – Your energy bills will rack up in the winter months as it takes more effort to keep your home at an even temperature.

 Final ThoughtsFinal Thoughts

 There are no easy answers here, and whatever decision you come to will be based on your preferences.
-Hopefully, by looking at the pros and cons here, you can already get an idea of which floor would suit you best.
+Hopefully, by looking at the pros and cons here, you can already know which floor would suit you best.
 Be sure to talk this through with your buyer’s agent so they can better understand what you’re looking for in an apartment.